ericoc/zabbix-slack-alertscript/README.md

 ![Zabbix 3.x Media Type](https://pictures.ericoc.com/github/zabbix3-mediatype.png "Zabbix 3.x Media Type")

+An optional 4th script parameter can be added to override the `url` hardcoded in the script with the Slack.com incoming web-hook URL.
+This makes it possible to reuse the script for a different user or group to be alerted in a seperate slack environment.

 Then, create a "Slack" user on the "Users" sub-tab of the "Administration" tab within the Zabbix servers web interface and specify this users "Media" as the "Slack" media type that was just created with the Slack.com channel ("#alerts" in the example) or user name (such as "@ericoc") that you want messages to go to in the "Send to" field as seen below:

 ![Zabbix User](https://pictures.ericoc.com/github/zabbix-user.png "Zabbix User")